nikolozgabashvili/CityPark/README.md

 # City Park

-City Park is a modular Android app designed for effortless parking reservations, vehicle tracking, and secure payment handling.
-Built with Jetpack Compose and structured using Clean Architecture and MVI, it offers a modern and intuitive user experience.
+City Park is a feature-rich, modular Android application that streamlines parking reservations, vehicle management, and payment processing.
+Powered by Jetpack Compose and built on a robust Clean Architecture + MVI foundation, it delivers a seamless and modern user experience.

 ---

 ## 🚀 Features

 - **Parking Reservations**: Browse, select, and reserve available parking spots.
-- **Vehicle Management**: Add, edit, and remove vehicles linked to your account.
+- **Vehicle Management**: Add and remove vehicles linked to your account.
 - **Payment Methods**: Securely add and store credit cards for fast checkout.
 - **User Profiles**: View and update personal information and preferences.
 - **Notifications**: Receive real-time notifications and see their history.